Der Standard

 Der Standard ([deːɐ̯ ˈstandard]) is an Austrian daily newspaper published in Vienna.
+It is considered a newspaper of record for Austria.

 History and profile

 Der Standard was founded by Oscar Bronner as a financial newspaper and published its first edition on 19 October 1988.
 German media company Axel Springer acquired a stake in the paper in 1988 and sold it in 1995.

-Bronner remains the paper's publisher, Martin Kotynek is editor-in-chief.
+Bronner remains the paper's publisher, Gerold Riedmann is editor-in-chief.
 Der Standard sees itself as—in a Continental European sense (socially and culturally, but not economically)—liberal and independent.
 Third parties have described the paper as having a left-liberal stance.
 Until 2007, the editor-in-chief of the daily was Gerfried Sperl, Alexandra Föderl-Schmid succeeded him in the post.

 In 2002 the paper was one of four quality daily newspapers with nationwide distribution along with Salzburger Nachrichten, Die Presse, and Wiener Zeitung.
 Although Der Standard is intended to be a national paper, in the past it had an undeniable tendency to focus on Vienna.
 This has been mitigated by having editorial offices in other federal states (currently Styria, Upper Austria and Carinthia) and the introduction of regional sections.
 Der Standard is a paper from which foreign media readily quote when an opinion from the Austrian press is required.
 It is one of Austria's best-selling quality newspapers and on 18 June 2005 celebrated its 5000th edition.

 Der Standard is published in accordance with the honour code of the Austrian press (which sets rules on matters such as a transparent division between news and comment and the right to privacy).
 The paper's general editorial stance could be described as socially liberal and most of its regular columnists also tend to this position, although guest writers come from a wide variety of political positions.
 As a participant in Project Syndicate Der Standard also regularly publishes commentary from individuals with an international reputation, whose work has worldwide distribution as part of this project.